zhenquek/VBA/README.md

 VBA workpapers created to ease office work

-## OracleConvertor
+## OracleConverter
-Used in financial institution making 50x faster and efficient
+Used in financial institution making 50x faster and efficient extraction of Oracle txt data into usable spreadsheet

 ###Worksheet "Input"